-Wow, my first two REAL posts on my website were TRASH!
-Well, at least one of them was trash while the other was passable.
-And luckily, I had some help to get them up to par. 😒 So, what am I talking about here?
+I just realized that my first two REAL posts on my website were not the greatest!
+Well, at least one of them was garbage, while the other was passable.
+And luckily I had some help getting them up to snuff.
+So what am I talking about here?

-During these quarantine times, I’ve been fighting with myself to create more content for my brands and for the company I work for.
+During this quarantine period, I have been struggling with myself to create more content for my brands and for the company I work for.
 Most of the time, a few things get in the way – time, my inner editor, and my writing skills.

-I am the queen 👑 of the run-on sentence.
-Even now, I am fighting the urge to “Run Forest, Run” with my words, avoiding periods and commas like the plague (or Covid-19 🤦🏾♀️).
+I am the queen of the run-on sentence.
+Even now, I fight the urge to “run forest, run” with my words, avoiding periods and commas like the plague (or Covid-19).
 And because I am aware of my shortcomings, I experience nothing but writer’s block when the terms “content” and “blog post” enter the conversation.

-A writer and published author friend of mine shared that these are the same fears that seasoned writers experience.
-Glad I’m not alone!
+A writer and published author friend told me that these are the same fears that seasoned writers have.
+Good thing I am not alone!
 Her advice?
-Focus on writing without editing, and then perhaps let Grammarly help clean things up.
+Focus on writing without editing, and maybe let Grammarly help clean things up.

-I’m not so sure that I’m great at “brain dump” style writing; however, I can get down with the “editing” as I write.
-I know, I know.
-Didn’t I just say my “inner editor” was a problem?
-Yes, but I believe that my “inner editor” speaks more about me changing my mind about what I’m going to write about than editing the actual structure of my sentences and paragraphs.
+My writing skills might not be the best when it comes to “brain dump” style; however, I am proficient at “editing” as I write.
+Oh, I know.
+Didn’t I just say I had a problem with my “inner editor”?
+Yes, but I believe that my “inner editor” has more to do with changing my mind about what I intend to write about than editing my actual sentence structure.

-I think “editing as I go” could be a bonus here and will save me time as I work to put out more content.
-I’m not looking to write the next best dissertation on how tech is saving lives and why.
-I’m just here to share what I’ve learned in hopes of helping others.
-And I want to do this the best way that I can, without fumbling all over my words.
+As I work to create more content, “editing as I write” will save me time and help me be more efficient.
+I’m not looking to write the next outstanding dissertation about how technology saves lives.
+I just want to share what I’ve learned in the hope of helping others.
+This is something I want to accomplish without fumbling over my words.

-As you may start to become aware, I’m a software junkie.
-I found Grammarly quite some time ago and have been paying the monthly subscription off and on since 2017!
-While I’ve used it mostly for work, it would make sense that I would use it for my personal brands as well.
-Not sure why I haven’t either.
+You may have noticed that I’m a software junkie.
+Grammarly is something I discovered a few years ago and have been paying the monthly subscription off and on ever since!
+Although I have mostly used it for work, it would only make sense if I also used it for my personal brands.
+Honestly, I’m not sure why I haven’t done so.

-But enough about all that!
-Sharing my pros and cons.
+Enough of that!
+Here are my pros and cons.